 Do not forget to turn over saucers, non-draining pots or anything that can hold a tablespoon or two of water.
 Day-biting tiger mosquitoes love it when you’re too busy to notice mosquito resorts created all over your patio.
 Food and shelter all in one place.

 Some parts of your garden will look better than others at any given time in the garden.
 THIS IS OKAY, not to mention perfectly natural.
 Stop reading the magazines.
 Or at least read them with a strongly developed sense of cynicism.
 Pencil-thin models aren’t the only things well-posed, well-lit and well-airbrushed…

 Many house plants can go outside now for a revitalizing stint in the sunshine.
-You’d be amazed how good a housebound shefflera or asparagus fern looks when it actually gets water every day from the hose.
+You’d be amazed how good a housebound shefflera or asparagus fern looks when it actually gets water every day from the hose or sky.
 Bring them outside gradually, remembering that full sun can burn very quickly and most will need to adjust to the new surroundings.